 You’re cool as a cucumber in times of crisis

 There always seems to be a crisis at work – real or imagined – which is why companies are looking for people who are good under fire.
 That’s you.
 Sure, you can solve just about any problem, but you bring the perspective needed to keep things in check.
 Plus, with a clear head you can zero in on the very things that need to get done.

 You’re innovative and creative

 The “it” quality many employers are looking for today is your ability to think outside the box.
 Good thing because that’s exactly what you do as a parent.
 Your little people are constantly testing you with new problems and you have to respond with new solutions.
 Many times you have to come up with solutions to things that aren’t really problems at all they just appear to be to your kid.
-For all of it, you have to push your thinking beyond its usual limits and try new things – sometimes, many all at the same time.
+For all of it, you have to push your thinking beyond its usual limits and try new things.

 You’ve got strong leadership and management skills

 Are there any other skills that can be added to this list?
-Let me know in the comments below.
+Share in the comments below.